horizon-ab/bailey-bot/README.md

 ### Monitoring

-Bailey Bot monitors all messages sent in specified channels.
-Specified channels can be set by moderators.
-Only the first few messages (specified by `message_threshold`) sent by a given user will be checked.
+Bailey Bot monitors new messages sent in specified channels.
+Specified channels can be added and removed.
+If there are no specified channels, then all channels are checked.
+The bot can also be configured so that all messages sent in the specified channels are monitored.
+Any suspected scammers or sellers will be posted by the bot in a specified log channel, where moderators will be pinged to check the user behind the message.

 ### Judgement

 Bailey Bot uses an LLM (DeepSeek-R1-Distill-Llama-8B from HuggingFace) to review the message content and will return a judgement score.
 If the judgement score is above a certain threshold, it will automatically delete the message and ban the offending user.
 If the judgement score is above a lower threshold, it will ping a moderator for manual review.
-If testing mode is enabled, only manual review will be permitted.
+If testing mode is enabled, only text warnings will be sent.
 Both of these thresholds can be set by a moderator.

+## Quick Start

+1. **Set Log Channel:** `$set log <channel>`
+2. **Add Channels to Monitor:** `$add monitor <channel>`
+3. **Add Monitoring Roles:** `$add monitor_role <role>`
+4. **Toggle Active:** `$set active True` (default is True)

 ## Commands

-TODO
+All commands (except for `$help`) must be run by someone with role permissions (which I'll call a moderator), specified by roles added with `$add monitor_role <role>`.
+If there are no roles in this list, then anyone can run the commands.

+`$help`
+Returns a help menu for running Bailey Bot.

+`$summary`
+Generates a summary of the bot's current configuration.

+`$set active <bool>`
+Sets whether or not the bot is active.

+`$set test <bool>`
+Sets whether or not the bot is in test mode.

+`$set new_only <bool>`
+Sets whether or not the bot will only check messages sent by new members.

+`$set auto <0.6-1.0>`
+Sets the minimum score required for the bot to automatically ban (outside of test mode).
+This score must be between 0.6 and 1.0 and greater than or equal to the manual score.

+`$set manual <0.6-1.0>`
+Sets the minimum score required for the bot to request a manual ban (outside of test mode).
+This score must be between 0.6 and 1.0 and less than or equal to the automatic score.

+`$set log <channel>`
+Sets the channel that all logs are sent to.
+It is recommended that this is set to a private, permissioned channel.

+`$add monitor <channel>`
+Adds a new channel to be monitored by the bot.
+If no monitors are set, then all channels are monitored by default.

+`$add monitor_role <role>`
+Adds a new role to act as a monitor to the bot's activity (meaning they will be pinged every time a scam is detected).

+`$remove monitor <channel>`
+Removes a channel to be monitored by the bot.
+If no monitors are set, then all channels are monitored by default.

+`$remove monitor_role <role>`
+Removes a role from acting as a monitor to the bot's activity (meaning they will be pinged every time a scam is detected).

 ## Model